slatedocs/slate/source/index.html.md

 You can optionally provide additional plaintext instructions via the `instruction` parameter.

 You can also optionally set `with_labels` to `true`, which will have Scalers provide labels for each box specifying what type of object it is.
 The labels will be strings in the `objects_to_annotate` list.

+If successful, Scale will immediately return the generated task object, of which you should at least store the `task_id`.

 ### HTTP Request